mukhortov/HESH-WordPress-Plugin/readme.txt

 2. Activate the plugin on the 'Plugins' page

 == Changelog ==

+= 1.6.5 =
+* Fixes for full-height mode
+* Fixed the issue with a hidden first line on smaller screens

+= 1.6.4 =
+* Fixed the issue with a hidden first line on smaller screens

 = 1.6.3 =
 * Fixed editor window height and resize handler